kencochrane/docker-guidebook/docker-guidebook.rst

 DOCKER_INDEX_URL
 ~~~~~~~~~~~~~~~~
 This tells Docker which Docker index to use.
-You will most likely not use this setting, it is mostly used for Docker developer when they want to try things out with the test index before they release the code.
+You will most likely not use this setting, it is mostly used for Docker developers when they want to try things out with the test index before they release the code.

 defaults to DOCKER_INDEX_URL=https://index.docker.io